grame-cncm/faustcourse/session2/Lesson 7.md

     process = button("play") : pm.djembe(60, 0.3, 0.4, 1) : drywet(echo(44100/4, 0.75));

 The drywet function is an example of higher order function.
-It takes a circuit as a parameter and build an additional circuit around it.
+It takes a circuit as a parameter and build a new circuit around it.

 ### pattern matching expressions